mrjoshdude/first-website/code-review.md

 - [/] make sure headings reflect a proper hierarchy [I'm happy with my heading usage]

 ### CSS
-- [] define the main colours I use into variables so it's easier to update across the entire stylesheet
+- [/] define the main colours I use into variables so it's easier to update across the entire stylesheet [I did look at this, but I think for what I've got, it just isn't worth it.
+If I had a bigger website with more stuff then maybe.
+But I only really use my colours like 3 or 4 times and the tech to set variables in css looks scary]
 - [X] chatgpt thinks my font isn't "modern" enough (bleh)
-- [] doesn't like me using a background image and a background colour on the header.
+- [/] doesn't like me using a background image and a background colour on the header.
 Apparently these can conflict if the image doesn't load.
 Well, like, what if the whole website doesn't load.
 What then chatgpt?
 - [] use background-size: cover to make sure the image in the header fully covers the header area.
 I think it will just look stretched out but I guess I'll have a look
 - [] add display:flex to the .header class
 - [] make sure the logo image size is controlled, otherwise it could stretch if the image isn't resized appropriately